Introduction

 "They are ready," George confirmed.

-"He's serious about being ready," Jennifer added, "John had fourteen patents granted in the last year, and still another dozen or so pending."
+"He's serious about being ready," Jennifer warned.
+"John had fourteen patents granted in the last year, and still another two dozen or so still pending."

 "Who did that work?"
 Mirabelle asked.